-Welcome to the fourth post in my series, focused on providing a set of revision notes for the MB-400: Microsoft Power Apps + Dynamics 365 Developer exam.
+Welcome to the fifth post in my series, focused on providing a set of revision notes for the MB-400: Microsoft Power Apps + Dynamics 365 Developer exam.
 We’ve covered a lot of ground in the series so far, finishing up our discussion on model-driven apps and canvas apps over the past fortnight.
 While these tools are often great at getting your data into the system, they usually are not enough to satisfy a more comprehensive business process.
 In this scenario, the exam topic area Configure business process automation comes in to play, by covering the essential tools you’ll have to work with to ensure your business system adheres to well-defined process.
 This exam area assesses candidates in the following topics:

 Configure Microsoft Flow

 In today’s post, we’ll look at the most powerful automation tool that we now have at our disposal as Power Platform / Dynamics 365 developers - Power Automate.

 As with all posts in this series, the aim is to provide a broad outline of the core areas to keep in mind when tackling the exam, linked to appropriate resources for more focused study.
 Your revision should, ideally, involve a high degree of hands-on testing and familiarity in working with the platform if you want to do well in this exam.